 ‘While we are closed, please keep in touch on social media, or here on our blog or go behind-the-scenes in Secrets of the Museum on BBC iPlayer.
 We will continue to update our website and social media channels with the latest information and advice.
 We look forward to seeing you again soon.’

 Look Forward: What’s On At The V&A?

-The V&A has a stellar line-up of exhibitions to explore, including the first international retrospective of the iconic ’60s designer Mary Quant, insight into one of the world’s most creative photographers, Tim Walker, and upcoming showcases dedicated to Alice in Wonderland and the evolution of fashion’s most beloved accessory, the bag.
+The V&A has a stellar line-up of upcoming exhibitions to explore, including upcoming showcases dedicated to Alice in Wonderland and the evolution of fashion’s most beloved accessory, the bag.
 Culture vultures, pop these exciting openings in the diary…

 An entire exhibition dedicated to the kimono?
 We’re officially intrigued.
 From 17th Century Japanese garments, to original Star Wars costumes and designs from the likes of Yves Saint Laurent and John Galliano, explore the fascinating evolution of the Kimono and its progressional role within the world of haute couture.
-29 February – 21 June 2020
+Until 21 June 2020.